TranPhucVinh/C/Physical layer/Thread/Documents/Thread barrier.md

 ```c
 pthread_barrier_wait(pthread_barrier_t *b):
 ```
 This function is called within each thread, just before it is ready to return.
 Once a thread’s function hits this, it will “wait” until all the other functions are also finished.
-As main() is also a thread, i.e the "main" thread of the process.
+As **main() is also a thread**, i.e **the "main" thread of the process**.
 Putting ``pthread_barrier_wait()`` inside main will cause main thread to wait for other threads of the process to finish to lift the thread barrier.
 ## pthread_barrier_destroy()
 ```c
 int pthread_barrier_destroy(pthread_barrier_t *barrier);